Foundation Credential vs Method Training:

 IBBFA Foundation Credential

 The safety, biomechanics, cueing, class design, and scope-of-practice knowledge every barre instructor needs — regardless of which method they teach.
 Publicly verifiable.
-Recognized by 7 major CEC providers.
+Recognized by 7 major CEC providers and endorsed by REPs UK across 4 continents.
 Works across every format.

 The Landscape at a Glance